Demerol High: What The Signs And Symptoms Are There?

 One of the most severe consequences of recreational use is an overdose.

 - Shallow breathing

 - Cardiac arrest

 Due to extreme respiratory depression, overdose can be fatal.
-If you notice the symptoms mentioned above, immediately call 9-1-1.
+If the symptoms mentioned above are noticed, immediately call 9-1-1.

 Demerol Withdrawal Symptoms

 Demerol high withdrawal symptoms kick in only six hours after the last dose of the drug.
 Some of the symptoms include but are not limited to:

 - Runny nose